AdScribe-Ltd/fullstack-exercise/README.md

 1. The user should select the country via an autocomplete component
 2. The autocomplete should present 10 countries matching the search query
+3. The search results should match either the country code or the country name (case insensitive) - *the country code column does not exist on the Country table so you will have to add it*
-3. The user should be able to select a country from the list
+4. The user should be able to select a country from the list
-4. The user should be able to clear the autocomplete
+5. The user should be able to clear the autocomplete

 Don't worry about styling for now.